WilloIzCitron/ArchiveDustry-Java/README.md

   - database.ogg (additional) = Future Bossa
   - loadout.ogg (additional) = MX Adventure

-## Mod System Requirements

-This mod require to allocate your machine RAM into 4-6GB RAM Allocation

 ## Building

 To generate the mod jar, you can do this below with platform specified jar: